Moddable-OpenSource/hackberry-hand/README.md

-# Hackberry Hand Project
+# HACKberry Hand Project

 Copyright 2020 Moddable Tech, Inc.<BR>
 Revised: March 20, 2020

 ![](./assets/hand.jpg)

-This repository contains materials related to the Hackberry hand project by Moddable.
+This repository contains materials related to the HACKberry hand project by Moddable.

 - The [`assembly`](./assembly) directory contains instructions to assemble the hand
 - The [`app`](./app) directory contains the source code for the application